2007 Elie tornado: Tornado summary

-The tornado initially touched down north of the Trans-Canada Highway around 6:25 p.m.
-CDT (23:25 UTC) and slowly moved southeast where it picked up and overturned a semi-trailer and a tractor trailer.
-The tornado slowly turned east, took a sharp turn south, and then took another sharp turn east all within roughly 1 mi.
+The tornado initially touched down north of the Trans-Canada Highway at around 6:25 p.m.
+CDT (23:25 UTC) and slowly moved southeast, where it picked up and overturned a semi-trailer and a tractor trailer.
+The tornado gradually turned east, took a sharp turn south, and then took another sharp turn east, all within roughly 1 mi.
 The tornado made another turn south and made an extremely slow loop over the town's flour mill at F2 intensity, causing over $1 million in damage.
 Multiple semi trucks were overturned and damaged and building walls buckled inward.
 At this point, the tornado was producing F1 to F2 level damage and had grown to a width of 50 m.
-From there, it headed south, parallel to Janzen Road, at F0 intensity.
-It also continued to grow and reached its peak width of about 140 m.
+From there, it headed south parallel to Janzen Road at F0 intensity.
+It also continued to grow in width, reaching its peak width of about 140 m (153 yd).
 After reaching the intersection of Janzen Road and Road 61 North, the tornado turned east directly towards the southwest edge of Elie.
-It quickly intensified to F4 strength while it made a loop over Elie Street.
-Here, it damaged a dozen homes and destroyed four houses, including one that was described as well-built and bolted to its foundation, being lifted completely off its foundation and thrown into the air where it then broke apart, justifying F5 intensity.
-The tornado was even strong enough to rip some sill plates and snap off bolts that supported them.
+It quickly intensified to F4 strength while it made a loop over Elie Street, as it began to severely damage multiple homes along this street.
+One of these homes, which was described as well-built and bolted to its foundation, was completely removed from its foundation and lofted into the air by the tornado, where it then collapsed into pieces as it was thrown around the tornado's funnel, justifying F5 intensity.
+The tornado also sheared some sill plates from this home and snapped off the bolts that supported these sill plates.
 Trees were debarked as well.
-The two other houses sustained F4 level damage, with both of them being almost completely lifted off of their foundations.
-One other house also sustained F2 or F3 level damage, with the entire roof torn off and multiple exterior walls collapsed.
+Two other houses sustained F4 level damage, with both of them being almost completely swept from their foundations.
+One other house to the west also sustained F2-F3 level damage, with the entire roof torn off and multiple exterior walls collapsed.
 The tornado also flipped and threw multiple cars, including a car that was tossed over 100 meters, and even tossed one homeowner's Chrysler Fifth Avenue onto a neighbor's roof.
 The tornado lingered over this area of Elie for approximately four minutes before it exited Elie to the southwest and rapidly dissipated.